 Dispute Resolution Secretariat (Tribunal)

-Med/Arb is a dispute resolution process that combines mediation and arbitration.
+Med/Arb: Process that combines mediation and arbitration.
 Initially, the parties try to reach a settlement through mediation.
-If there are issues that are not resolved through mediation, an arbitrator (the same person who acted as mediator) makes a decision for the parties.
+If there are issues that are not resolved through mediation, the mediator then becomes an arbitrator and will render a decision which will be final and binding on the parties.

 Arbitration: Process that uses a neutral third party who hears evidence and decides how the conflict should be resolved.
 Arbitration tends to be more structured and formal than mediation.
 Unlike mediation, this approach will bring closure to the dispute, whether the two sides agree or not.
 The arbitrators decision is final and binding.
 Indeed, the decision of the arbitrator may not accord with the resolution suggested by either party, but it will nevertheless be final.

 In dispute resolution, the independence of the third party - whether one individual or a panel - is critical.
 Both mediation and arbitration also tend to be more successful when the mediator or arbitrator has expertise in the area being disputed.

 SDRCC has established a roster of highly qualified mediators, med/arb neutrals and arbitrators, located in every region of the country.
 Together they can mediate and arbitrate in both official languages and are available to members of the Canadian sport system at the national level.
 All have received intensive training and are well equipped to deal with circumstances and situations unique to the world of sport.

 The operations, deliberations and rulings of the Dispute Resolution Secretariat (tribunal) are guided by the Canadian Sport Dispute Resolution Code.